STRHunter/TRIM/Readme.txt

      Storing the TRIM vector in: TRIM_vector_Genome4.txt

-     Note: The utility 'TRIM' automaically assigns the filename 'TRIM_vector_GenomeN.txt' and store the TRIM vector correspond to the Nth input genome into that file.
+     Note: The utility 'TRIM' automaically assigns the filename 'TRIM_vector_GenomeN.txt' and store the TRIM vector correspond to the N-th input genome into that file.
 However, the input filename can be any user specified filename that contain a cleaned genomic sequence.
-In other words, the utility 'TRIM' will store the TRIM vector for the first input genome into TRIM_vector_Genome1.txt, the TRIM vector for the second input genome into TRIM_vector_Genome2.txt and so on.
+In other words, the utility 'TRIM' will store the TRIM vector for the first input genome into a file named TRIM_vector_Genome1.txt, the TRIM vector for the second input genome into a file named TRIM_vector_Genome2.txt and so on.